Paolo Banchero: 2024–2025: Injury and return

 On October 23, 2024, in the Magic's season-opening game, Banchero put up 33 points and 11 rebounds in a 116–97 win over the Miami Heat.
 He joined Shaquille O'Neal and Tracy McGrady as the only players in Magic franchise history to put up at least 30 points and 10 rebounds in a season-opening game.
 On October 28, Banchero put up a career-high 50 points, along with 13 rebounds, nine assists and two blocks in a 119–115 win over the Indiana Pacers.
 Banchero's 50-point performance made him the fourth player in Orlando Magic history to score at least 50 points in a single game.

 On October 30, while playing against the Chicago Bulls, Banchero suffered a torn oblique on his right side.
 Banchero later stated that he played through the pain, only receiving medical attention after Orlando's loss.
 On November 1, hours before a game against the Cleveland Cavaliers, Banchero's diagnosis was made public.
 He was expected to be re-examined four to six weeks following the initial diagnosis, and to sit out indefinitely.
 Banchero returned on January 10, 2025, posting 34 points and seven rebounds in a 109–106 loss against the Milwaukee Bucks.
 On February 20, Banchero put up 36 points, 10 rebounds, and five assists in a 114–108 win over the Atlanta Hawks.
-He joined O’Neal and McGrady as the only players in Magic franchise history to put up multiple games with at least 35 points, 10 rebounds, and five assists.
+He joined O'Neal and McGrady as the only players in Magic franchise history to put up multiple games with at least 35 points, 10 rebounds, and five assists.

 2025–2026: Contract extension

 On July 7, 2025, Banchero signed a five-year, $239 million contract extension with the Magic.

+On December 18, Banchero recorded his third career triple-double with 26 points, 16 rebounds, and 10 assists in a 126–115 loss to the Denver Nuggets.
+On December 29, Banchero posted his fourth career triple-double with 23 points, 15 rebounds and 10 assists in a tight 107–106 loss to the Toronto Raptors.

+On April 29, 2026, in Game 5 of the first-round playoff series, Banchero recorded a career-high 45 points, along with 9 rebounds and 7 assists, but the Magic fell 116–109 to the Detroit Pistons.
+In Game 7, despite Banchero posting 38 points, nine rebounds, and six assists, the Magic were eliminated from the playoffs with a 116–94 loss to the Pistons.